hubertvolz/becoca/Readme.md

 # Readme

-This repo includes code to reproduce the problem, that spring-data-jdbc from spring-boot versions > 3.0.5 does not call BeforeConvertCallback anymore.
+This repo includes code to reproduce the problem [https://stackoverflow.com/questions/76435552/spring-data-jdbc-beforeconvertcallback-is-not-working-anymore-from-3-0-6-onwards?noredirect=1](https://stackoverflow.com/questions/76435552/spring-data-jdbc-beforeconvertcallback-is-not-working-anymore-from-3-0-6-onwards), that spring-data-jdbc from spring-boot versions > 3.0.5 does not call BeforeConvertCallback anymore.

 ## Steps to reproduce the worst case